dericklfl/Lab2_Cook_Louie/README.md

 ![NonIdealGainResponse2](/docs/kP_03.png)

 This is the step response obtained when using a gain of kP = 0.03.
-The time to reach the final position is much longer than with gaine kP = 0.05.
+The time to reach the final position is longer than with gain kP = 0.05 and undershoots.

 ---